 Article 2 Gathering and Redelivery

-Gathering Services.
-In accordance with the terms and subject to the requirements of this Agreement, Gatherer, or Gatherer's designee, shall perform Gathering Services for Owner's Daily Deliverability of Gas up to the Maximum Daily Quantity and in that regard agrees to purchase, build, own and operate facilities necessary to perform the Gathering Services in accordance with the Facilities Development Plan attached hereto as Exhibit B. If Gatherer is unable for any reason to perform Gathering Services for the entire quantity of Owner's Daily Deliverability of Gas, then such excess quantities of Gas shall be released from commitment hereunder until Gatherer is able to provide Gathering Services for such Gas.
-Gatherer agrees to install field gathering facilities as set forth in Exhibit B.
+Services.
+In accordance with the terms and subject to the requirements of this Agreement, Service Provider, or Service Provider’s designee, shall perform Services for Owner's Daily Deliverability of Gas up to the Maximum Daily Quantity and in that regard agrees to purchase, build, own and operate Facilities necessary to perform the Services in accordance with the Facilities Development Plan attached hereto as Exhibit B. If Service Provider is unable for any reason to perform Services for the entire quantity of Owner's Daily Deliverability of Gas, then such excess quantities of Gas and acreage attributable thereto shall be released from commitment hereunder.
+Gatherer agrees to install gathering,transportation and compression facilities as set forth in Exhibit B on or before February 15, 2000.

 Receipt Points.
-The points at which Owner shall deliver gas to Gatherer ("Receipt Points") are as specified in Exhibit C attached hereto.
+The points at which Owner shall deliver gas to Service Provider ("Receipt Points") are as specified in Exhibit C attached hereto.

 Delivery Points.
-The points at which Gatherer shall redeliver gas to Owner ("Delivery Points") are as specified in Exhibit D attached hereto.
+The points at which Service Provider shall redeliver gas to Owner ("Delivery Points") are as specified in Exhibit D attached hereto.
 Maximum volumes that may be redelivered to any Delivery Point shall be as set forth on Exhibit D.

 (Blue Text is "hidden")